Abdifatahz/taskily/README.md

 * Start the Laravel server `php artisan serve`

-Access dashboard
+### Access dashboard
- You can access dashboard by registrating new User or You can login faked users data by using //password AS a password.
+ - You can access dashboard by registrating new User. or
+ - You can login faked users data by using `password` AS a password.

 ### License
 TASKILY is licensed under the MIT license.
 Enjoy!